MarcelRaschke/website/src/blog/2018-11-22-thanks-to-all-the-maintainers.md

 the latest version is the most performant version.
 You'll also benefit from bug fixes, new features and compatibility improvements.

-Once you're up-to-date, we're here to automate away the pain of staying on the latest version.
+Once you're up-to-date, we're here to automate away the pain of staying that way.

 Happy Thanksgiving.